 Waste & Recycling Collection

-Eclipse event planners must provide waste collection and disposal for their event.
 Click here for a list of waste/recycling haulers licensed by Jackson County Health Department.

-Eclipse event planners may wish to contact Jackson County’s Recycling Coordinator (618-684-3143) for guidance on planning for event waste & recyclables.
+Event planners may wish to contact Jackson County’s Recycling Coordinator (618-684-3143) for guidance on planning for event waste & recyclables.

 Mosquitoes & Ticks